Looking for Merci

 “Didn’t she tho?
 But sweet as she wanna be!”
 Mama cackled.

 Mama and Miss Jefferies fell into each other like no time had passed.
-However, Miss Jefferies was not the same one who followed her husband out of the church that day.
+However, Whitney could see that Miss Jefferies was not the same woman who followed her husband out of the church that day.
 Her skin glowed in only the way happiness can do.
 Her back was straight.
 She wore big gold hoop earrings.
 Her silver hair was curly and free instead of the slick bun that had become her signature.
 It was as if the time had stopped - and started - for her all in the same moment.

 Mama continued.
 “Anyway we got in touch and got to talking again.
 And I thought it’d be a nice surprise if she come help us today.”

 “It’s so good to see you!”
-I finally chimed in.
+Whitney finally chimed in.

 “You too, baby, now move on over you ain’t seasoning that flour right,” she laughed and winked.
 “Merci about to pull around the back, she got a few bags to bring in that I made for the leaders.
 Will you go out there and help her?”